 - Do I really need it?
 Did I need it yesterday?

-- Can I make it myself?
+- Can I rent it or make it myself?

 - Am I buying the most sustainable version of this product?

 For example, check if the brand you chose is conscious about the environment.
 Are the products they manufacture energy efficient?
 Do they try to use less packaging?

 Also, if you often find yourself buying too many groceries, promise to buy only the amount that fits in one shopping bag (that you bring along).
 If you often forget to take your shopping bag with you, get yourself a 2-in-1 wallet with a built-in shopping bag for more eco-friendly shopping.